 3. Don’t over-fuse; the excessive heat will cause the glue to harden and make the fabric stiff.

 4. After the fusible has cooled, use a rotary cutter to trim off any excess fabric that hasn’t been covered with fusible.
 This way, you won’t end up with any partially fused piece of fabric.

 5. To separate the backing sheet from the fused fabric, use what Laura calls the squirrel and swipe method.
 With your hand flat, burrow your fingertips forward between the fabric and the backing sheet (this is the squirrel part).
 Go a little way in, then swipe your hand side to side once each way quickly to release the outer edges of the paper.
 Squirrel in a little more, then swipe again.
 This will help release the paper whole, so you can use it again for protecting your iron, transferring motif shapes, etc.

-Once you have your fabric fused and ready to go, you're ready to cut, play, and design.
-In our new limited edition Contemporary Quiltmaking Made Easy Premium Collection, Laura and Frieda join quilting experts Jane LaFazio and Rayna Gillman to teach you how to make a quilt using fusing and improvisational methods.
-With their expertise and your fabric stash, you'll be creating beautiful quilt projects using improvisation, fusing, appliqué, and more in no time.
+Once you have your fabric fused and ready to go, you’re ready to cut, play, and design.
+In their DVD Improvisational Fused Quilt Art: Create Beautiful Art Quilts the Easy Way, Laura and Frieda teach you how to make a quilt using fusing and improvisational methods.
+With their expertise and your fabric stash, you’ll be creating beautiful quilt projects using improvisation, fusing, appliqué, and more in no time.